 This tells you the number of rehospitalizations per 1,000 days of short-term patient care.
 There is generally a correlation between avoiding hospitalizations and the quality of rehabilitation services.

 This datapoint measures the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+This tells you the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.